ShobikaCse/SchemesInfo/README.md

-A website to all union government schemes.It is developed using HTML and CSS
+A website to find all union government schemes.It is developed using HTML and CSS